CreepySasquatch/HDRMods/pages/Guides/Game Specific Guides/Cyberpunk.md

 <a href="https://slow.pics/FScCfiyT/"><img src="https://i.slow.pics/FScCfiyT.png" style="width:100%;height:100%;"/></a>
 </details>
 - Known issue with RenoDX WIP that affects both the vanilla map and the Preem Map mod from CyanideX.
 Use the Realistic Map Mod instead (8K version or higher): <https://www.nexusmods.com/cyberpunk2077/mods/17811>

+### How do I adjust the UI brightness?
+**You can change the UI brightness by adjusting the `paper white` value in the game's HDR settings.**  This value has no other effect when RenoDX is installed.

 ## How to Provide More Info for Troubleshooting